dask/dask/docs/source/shared.rst

 To keep the memory footprint small we choose to keep ready-to-run tasks in a LIFO stack such that the most recently made available tasks get priority.
 This encourages chains of related tasks to complete before starting new chains.
 This is also queryable in constant time.
+Read more about our `scheduling policy`_

+.. _`scheduling policy`: scheduling-policy.html

 Performance